mlsayre/authscratch/README.md

-authscratch
+Authorization from scratch
 ===========

-Authorization from scratch, railscast 250
+Description: Writing user authorization from scratch in Rails 3.2.13.
+Followed along Railscast #250.